-Birkhead Mountain Trail is a 9.8 mile moderately trafficked out and back trail located near Asheboro, NC that features a river and is rated as moderate.
+Birkhead Mountain Trail is a 9.8 mile moderately trafficked out and back trail located near Asheboro, North Carolina that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash